ColleenJung/Titanic_Classification-Analysis/README.md

 ## Methods and Explanations

-- **Lasso Regression**
+- **Lasso Regression**:
-: Lasso regression is implemented using the glmnet package.
+Lasso regression is implemented using the glmnet package.
 The model is optimized with cross-validation using the AUC as the evaluation metric.
 This method helps identify essential features that contribute to the classification task.

-- **K-Nearest Neighbors (KNN)**: KNN classification is performed using the caret package, with a tuning process to find the optimal k value.
-KNN classifies data points based on the majority class of their k-nearest neighbors.

-- **Support Vector Machine (SVM)**: SVM classification with a linear kernel is executed using the e1071 package.
-SVM is a powerful method for separating data points into different classes using a hyperplane.

-- **Random forest classifier**: A random forest classifier is built using the ranger package.
-Hyperparameter tuning is conducted to enhance model performance.
-Random Forest combines the predictions of multiple decision trees.
+- **K-Means**:
+K-Means is an unsupervised learning algorithm that partitions the data into K distinct, non-overlapping clusters based on feature similarity.

+- **Heirarchical Clustering**:
+Hierarchical Clustering is an unsupervised learning technique that builds a hierarchy of clusters by either successively merging or splitting existing groups.

+- **Spectral Clustering**:
+Spectral Clustering uses eigenvalues of a similarity matrix to reduce dimensionality before clustering in fewer dimensions.

+- **AdaBoost**:
+AdaBoost, or Adaptive Boosting, is an ensemble learning method that combines multiple weak classifiers to form a strong classifier by iteratively adjusting the weights of data points.

 ## Results
 The project evaluates and reports the performance of each classification method, including accuracy, AUC, and confusion matrices.